firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/Running-Fast-Mode-Simulations.rst

   target_config:
       topology: fireaxe_rocket_fastmode_config

-At this point, you can run the good old `firesim runworkload` to kick off simulations.
+At this point, you can run the `firesim runworkload` to kick off simulations.